NVIDIA/grcuda/docs/grcuda-scheduler-architecture.md

 * **Streams** are managed internally by the GrCUDA runtime: we keep track of existing streams that are currently empty, and schedule computations on them in a FIFO order.
  New streams are created only if no existing stream is available
-* **Read-only** input arguments can be specified with the `const` keyword; they will be ignored in the dependency computations if possible: for example, if there are 2 kernels that use the same read-only input array, they will be executed concurrently
+* **Read-only** input arguments can be specified with the `const` keyword; they will be ignored in the dependency computations if possible: for example, if there are 2 kernels that use the same read-only input array, they will be executed concurrently.

 ## Open questions